ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ***main_test.bal***

-This test stubs the behaviour of the below resource method to return a specific value in 4 ways:
+This test stubs the behavior of the below resource method to return a specific value in 4 ways:

 ```ballerina
     resource function get employee/welcome/[string id](string firstName, string lastName) returns string {